eyereasoner/eye/reasoning/nexus/README.md

 # nexus

+## Reasoning with logic described in RDF 1.0

-- nexus supports reasoning with forward rules described in RDF Core as e.g.
+- nexus supports reasoning with forward rules described in RDF 1.0 as e.g.
     ```
     # subclass rule